kinnala/scikit-fem/docs/bcs.rst

 vector :math:`x`, the node at :math:`(1,0)` corresponds to the second element, and so on.

-Similarly, the degrees-of-freedom corresponding to the facets of the mesh are
+Similarly, the DOFs corresponding to the facets of the mesh are

 .. code-block:: python